hurrifan1/SpiveyWorld/_posts/2020-10-27-update-google-sheets-intra-cell-sums.md

 =ArrayFormula(Sum(Split(RegexReplace(A1, "[^,0-9]+", ""), ",")))
 ```

-And here's the forumla broken out:
+And here's the formula broken out:

 ```
 =ArrayFormula(                                                          )